-&lt;sup>10This fee is a sunk cost conditional on deciding to opt-in and does not effect equilibrium play beyond that decision.
+13This fee is a sunk cost conditional on deciding to opt-in and does not affect equilibrium play beyond that decision.
 Empirically we find takeup of the RoSCA model to be higher than takeup of the Grameen model.
-Removing this fee should lead to even stronger results.
+Removing this fee would most likely lead to even stronger takeup results conditional on it not serving as a positive selection tool.